DS202-at-ISU/lab-1-lab1_team12/README.md

 knits properly (into the md file).
 Upload both the Rmd and the md file to your repository.

+Emily Maruska: For steps 12.3 everything went smoothly, I didn’t have any trouble getting the rmd file to load from github.

 All submissions to the github repo will be automatically uploaded for grading once the due date is passed.
 Submit a link to your repository on Canvas (only one submission per team) to signal to the instructors that